TristanAncelet/Journal/WifiConnectivityIssues.md

 ## Conclusion

 After doing this I have yet to happen upon this issue again (although it has only been a few hours).
+So I'd say that I fixed it, at least for now.

 -----